Former NBA Star Says That Isaiah Thomas Was Hurt By Trade To Cleveland Cavaliers

 Isaiah Thomas becoming the principal name in the trade of Kyrie Irving was unexpected by all.
 Of every NBA team mentioned as a potential trade partner with the Cleveland Cavaliers, the Boston Celtics were not one of them.

 Isaiah Thomas was reportedly hurt by the news that he was getting dealt to the Cleveland Cavaliers.
-If the trade was voided the situation becomes worse.
+If the trade gets voided the situation with Thomas becomes worse.

 The Cavaliers are expected to ask for more compensation for acquiring Isaiah Thomas in exchange for dealing Kyrie Irving to the Celtics.
-Either team can call off the trade at this point.
-However, a tense situation would be created.
+Either team can call off the trade at this point, sending Thomas, Crowder, Zizic and Irving back to their respective teams.
+However, a tense situation would be created if Isaiah Thomas were to return to the Celtics.

 With Isaiah Thomas feeling hurt by the fact the Boston Celtics had a deal in place which would send him to the Cleveland Cavaliers, making the trade becomes paramount.
+Having attempted to deal Isaiah Thomas puts the Celtics in a bind if the trade gets voided.

 If Isaiah Thomas were to remain with the Celtics, tension in the locker room would take place.
+Also, no team will take Thomas in a fair market trade out of fear of his hip injury.
+Getting a player of Kyrie Irving’s caliber is out of the question as Isaiah Thomas’ trade value with the Celtics takes a considerable nose dive.

 The best course of action would be for the Celtics and Cavaliers to follow through with their agreement.
 The Cleveland Cavaliers may be taken aback with the results of Isaiah Thomas’ physical.
 However, both teams agreed to a trade.
 That trade has been highly publicized and there is at least one player upset about everything in Isaiah Thomas.